How to know if your loft is suitable for a loft conversion

 One other important factor is the council where the property is located, since each council can have different rules.
 If the property is in a conservation area, rules for alterations are stricter – but that doesn’t mean a loft conversion is out of the question.

 In general, a good indication of suitability can be determined by observing the surrounding neighbourhood.
 If similar buildings in the vicinity of your property have loft conversions already, it is extremely likely that is possible to convert your loft.
+In some period properties, an l shaped dormer is a popular way to maximize space and headroom in a loft conversion, especially for mid-terrace homes with an outrigger or closet extension.

 Permission